njsdias/njsdias/README.md

 - develop tests using pytest.

 To be updated I'm always searching for the new frameworks and methodologies.
-Due to this you can find in my Github courses relaed wih
+Due to this you can find in my Github courses related wih:
 - Tensorflow,
 - Pytorch (Pyro).